Livedeath2k/fan-holder/README.md

 The goal is to provide a nice alternative to common fans to provide air cooling in indoor areas.
 Or have special gimmick at home.

 I provide two different versions.
-The first is a module for one fan and the second for 4 fans.
+The first is a module for one fan and the second module for 4 fans.

 License: I'll try my luck with cc-by-nc-sa-4.0 with defined rules for commercial uses.